zzd233/Generals.io-1v1-match-helper/readme.md

 # Others

-If you find any issues, just tell me, thanks!
+If you find any issues or have any suggestions, just tell me, thanks!

 * If you can't load the tool, that really terrible.
 Turn to the browser's console to see if some error was thrown.
 * Turn to the browser's console and see the time costed for data-fetching.
 If it often exceed 3000, that means your network is not good enough and I may do sth to improve the data-fetching process.